vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0028/README.md

 VMware has published & updated a security advisory, [VMSA-2021-0028](https://www.vmware.com/security/advisories/VMSA-2021-0028.html), in response to the open-source Java component Log4j vulnerabilities known as CVE-2021-44228, CVE-2021-45046, and CVE-2021-45105.
 The VMSA will always be the source of truth for what products & versions are affected, the workarounds, and appropriate patches.
 This document is a corollary to that advisory and contains regular updates, resources, and numerous questions that have been asked regarding this issue in an effort to communicate new information, reduce the need for support calls, and help keep organizations secure.

 Because of the ubiquity of the log4j component, the suddenness of these disclosures, and the trend to find more issues once one is discovered, the situation is still developing.
-Please subscribe to our Security Advisories mailing list ([[the VMSA page](https://go-vmware.broadcom.com/vmsa_email_alert)](https://go-vmware.broadcom.com/vmsa_email_alert)), subscribe to workaround Knowledge Base articles, and revisit this site for more information.
+Please subscribe to our Security Advisories mailing list ([the VMSA page](https://go-vmware.broadcom.com/vmsa_email_alert)), subscribe to workaround Knowledge Base articles, and revisit this site for more information.
 New updates will be made on regular intervals as denoted below.

 We also strongly recommend that organizations review the guidance in the context of all workloads and other systems.
 This issue affects billions of systems, software packages, and devices globally, and attackers are weaponizing these vulnerabilities to spread ransomware, cryptominers, and all manner of malware.

 Many questions are answered in the Q&A below.
-New questions are answered at the end, so please read through or scan the index on the left of the page.
+New questions are answered at the end.
 Thank you!

 Current Update
 --------------